Wouldn’t it be fantastic to get paid to be an audience member?

-For these popular shows, you can line up during filming days, but there’s no guarantee you can be chosen to fill-in for other chosen audience members who didn’t show up.
+For these popular shows, you can line up during filming days, but there’s no guarantee you can be chosen to fill in for other chosen audience members who didn’t show up.

 Shows that are not popular enough to fill in the seats allocated within their studios still rely on paying audience members to watch.

-How to Find Paid Audience Member Gigs
+Where to Find Paid Audience Member Gigs

 If you’re here to earn some side cash, no matter which sitcom, talk show, or other live shows, check out these 5 resources: